fastly/fastly-magento2/Documentation/Guides/MAINTENANCE-MODE.md

 # Maintenance Mode guide

+Available in version 1.2.91 of the plugin and higher

 Enabling maintenance mode allows admin IPs (IPs specified in .maintenance.ip file) to access the site as normal while returning an error page to everyone else.